ETFdb Logo

 Currency Review

-• The U.S. dollar (UUP B) resumed its rally this week, rising 1.24%.
+• The U.S. dollar (UUP A) resumed its rally this week, rising 1.24%.
 As a result, the greenback is the only gainer for the week and is also the best performer for the rolling month, up 4.64%.

-• Emerging markets currencies (CEW A) dropped 1.71% this week, representing the worst performance from the pack as investors shunned riskier assets round the globe.
+• Emerging markets currencies (CEW A-) dropped 1.71% this week, representing the worst performance from the pack as investors shunned riskier assets round the globe.

 • The British pound (FXB B) remains the worst performer for the rolling month, down 5.7%.